v-danh/debugger/README.md

 #  Pythonic Detector & Debugger in IDE
 ## Introductions
-Detection, analysis and correction potential errors in all programs that use ML models
+Detects, analyze and quickly correct the potential errors in all programs that use ML models
 ## Description
 ### Programming language
 + Python